NCSC-NL/spring4shell/README.md

 - README.md: contains general information and detection and mitigation measures
 - [software/README.md](software/README.md): contains a list of known vulnerable and not vulnerable software.
+- [services/README.md](software/README.md): contains a list of known vulnerable and not vulnerable software.

 **NCSC-NL has published a HIGH/HIGH advisory for the Spring4shell vulnerability.
 Normally we would update a HIGH/HIGH advisory for vulnerable software packages, however due to the expected number of updates we have created a list of known vulnerable software in the software directory.**